-Healthy eating habits along with regular moderate exercise are mainstays for a sound lifestyle and a long lifespan.
-To establish a healthy eating pattern, it is important to understand the types of food and the nutritional requirements of our body.
+Healthy eating habits with regular moderate exercise are mainstays for a sound lifestyle and a long lifespan.
+To establish a healthy eating pattern, it is important to understand the types of food and the nutritional requirements of our bodies.

-Simple carbohydrates are absorbed readily and enter your bloodstream very quickly.
+Simple carbohydrates are ready to absorb and enter your bloodstream very quickly.
 They act as instant fuel.
-They should generally be avoided except in high activity states, as all excess carbohydrate gets converted to fat and gets stored in the body.
-Complex carbohydrates take time to digest and get absorbed and provide a more constant source of energy.
-Foods such as whole grain breads, brown rice, whole wheat pasta and vegetables contain complex carbohydrates and other important nutrients like vitamins and minerals.
+Avoid the carbohydrates except in high activity states.
+As all excess carbohydrate gets converted to fat and gets stored in the body.
+Complex carbohydrates take time to absorb and digest to provide more energy.
+Whole-grain bread, brown rice, whole-wheat pasta, and vegetables are rich in complex carbohydrates.
+They are also rich in important nutrients like vitamins and minerals.
 The other source of fuel for the body is fat.
-Body uses fat as a source of energy once all readily available carbohydrate is exhausted.
+The body uses fat as a source of energy to exhaust the readily available carbohydrates.

-Body building foods are the ones that make our bodies strong by helping build the muscles and bones and help in the repair of damaged or aging tissues.
-Protein containing foods are the primary source of body building foods.
-A low protein intake can lead to poor health, tiredness, fatigue and muscle wasting.
-Meat, fish, poultry, lentils, beans and milk products are the primary sources of protein.
-Protein is also present in a variety of vegetarian diets comprising spinach, cauliflower, mushrooms, pulses, nuts, amaranth, grains and oilseeds.
+Body-building foods are the ones that make our bodies strong.
+They help in building the muscles and bones and help in the repair of damaged or aging tissues.
+Protein-containing foods are the primary source of body-building foods.
+A low protein intake can lead to poor health, tiredness, fatigue, and muscle wasting.
+Meat, fish, poultry, lentils, beans, and milk products are the primary sources of protein.
+Protein is also present in different vegetarian diets.
+Spinach, cauliflower, mushrooms, pulses, nuts, amaranth, grains, and oilseeds are rich in proteins.

-Protective foods, as the name suggests, help in keeping the body free from harmful infections, deficiency disorders and cancers.
+Protective foods protect the body free from harmful infections, deficiency disorders, and cancers.
 Some of these nutrients are also vital for essential functions in our cells.
-Protective foods contain generous amounts of vitamins, minerals, and other essential nutrients and provide a natural defence against a wide range of diseases.
+Protective foods contain generous amounts of vitamins, minerals, and other essential nutrients.
+They provide a natural defense against a wide range of diseases.
 These foods also contain abundant antioxidants that neutralize free radicals.
-Free radicals are byproducts of aging and metabolism and if unchecked, can cause tissue damage and cancer like conditions.
-Whole vegetables of different groups and colours, fresh fruit, nuts and grains are the primary sources of essential vitamins and minerals.
-Spices and green tea are a good source of anti oxidants.
+Free radicals are byproducts of aging and metabolism.
+They can cause tissue damage and cancer-like conditions if unchecked.
+Vegetables, fruits, nuts, and grains are the primary sources of vitamins and minerals.
+Spices and green tea are good sources of anti-oxidants.

-In order to grow strong and remain healthy, it is necessary to choose foods from each of the groups every day.
-While choosing your food: Aim for balance, look for variety and practice moderation.
+To grow strong and remain healthy, it is necessary to choose foods from each of the groups every day.
+While choosing your food: Aim for balance, look for variety, and practice moderation.